PitPat Dog GPS Tracker Review.

 Subscription Cost for 2 Years. £0 £108

-As you can see, the PitPat and Tractive are very closely priced for the 1st year (£99 & £98 if bought at their cheapest prices).
-After the 2nd year, the PitPat starts to become much more cost effective although this is based on buying the PitPat at its cheaper sale price of £99.
-Use these trackers over 2 years and the PitPat would win easily in terms of value for money.
+As you can see, the Tractive is cheaper for the 1st year.
+During the 2nd year, the PitPat starts to become more cost effective although this is based on buying the PitPat at a cheaper sale price of £119.
+Use these trackers over 2 years, if they last that long, and the PitPat would win easily in terms of value for money.

 Apple AirTag / Tile Pro / Other Bluetooth Trackers